gituseraccount1/belly-button-challenge/README.md

 Step 1: Use the D3 library to read in the json from the following URL: https://2u-data-curriculum-team.s3.amazonaws.com/dataviz-classroom/v1.1/14-Interactive-Web-Visualizations/02-Homework/samples.json.

-I want to thank Kourt Bailey (tutor) and Lori Andler for helping me with this challenge!
+I want to thank Kourt Bailey (tutor) and Lori Andler (classmate) for helping me with this challenge!